-The Town of Bellingham's drinking water supply system includes seventeen groundwater wells, nine pumping stations, three storage tanks, and approximately ninety miles of water main.
+The Town of Bellingham's drinking water supply system includes seventeen groundwater wells, nine pumping stations, three storage tanks, approximately ninety-eight miles of water main, and sixty miles of water services.
 Thirteen wells, which are controlled by five pumping stations, are located in the southern part of Town; they draw water from the Blackstone River basin underground aquifer.
 Four wells, each operated by its own pumping station, are located in the northern part of Town; they draw water from the Charles River basin underground aquifer.
 The DPW has detailed maps showing these facilities.
 Anyone who would like to see a map or obtain a copy should contact the DPW.